 Sometimes you may feel helpless when facing ulcerative colitis.
 But changes in your diet and lifestyle may help control your symptoms and lengthen the time between flare-ups.

-There's no firm evidence that what you eat causes inflammatory bowel disease.
-But certain foods and beverages can aggravate your symptoms, especially during a flare-up.
+There's no firm evidence that what you eat actually causes inflammatory bowel disease.
+But certain foods and beverages can aggravate your signs and symptoms, especially during a flare-up.

 - Eat small meals.
-You may find that you feel better eating five or six small meals rather than two or three larger ones.
+You may find you feel better eating five or six small meals a day rather than two or three larger ones.

 - Drink plenty of liquids.
 Try to drink plenty of fluids daily.
 Water is best.
-Beverages that contain caffeine stimulate your intestines and can make diarrhea worse, while carbonated drinks frequently produce gas.
+Alcohol and beverages that contain caffeine stimulate your intestines and can make diarrhea worse, while carbonated drinks frequently produce gas.